jjcho849/Hydroneer-Mods/README.md

 Just aim and shoot with left mouse click to fire a powerful gust of air that launches NPCs or your friends into the air!!

-The Blundergust is located on the table on ground floor of RFC shop and costs 500,000 hydrocoin.
+The Blundergust is located on the table on ground floor of Golden Mods Shop and costs 500,000 hydrocoin.

 Achievement Toggle
 -------------------